psychdragon/noxira/Decentralized Social_ A Blockchain-Powered Social Media Platform Working Paper.md

 ## 10. Conclusion & Next Steps

-Decentralized Social represents a significant opportunity to reimagine social media through blockchain technology, creating a user-owned platform that aligns incentives between creators, consumers, and service providers.
+Noxira represents a significant opportunity to reimagine social media through blockchain technology, creating a user-owned platform that aligns incentives between creators, consumers, and service providers.
 The combination of free access with a token-powered economy enables both broad participation and sustainable value creation.

 ### 10.1 Immediate Action Items